The Hitchhiker's Guide to the Galaxy (film): Plot

-The group escapes the Vogons, followed by Galactic Vice-President Questular Rontok and the Vogons.
-They arrive at Magrathea but trigger its automated missile defense systems.
-Arthur re-activates the improbability drive to transform the missiles into a bowl of petunias and a whale, allowing them to land safely on the planet.
-Zaphod, Ford, and Trillian enter a portal to arrive at Deep Thought, though Arthur and Marvin are stranded outside the portal.
-They learn from Deep Thought that after coming up with the Answer "42", its creators had Deep Thought design another computer to come up with the Question, that being Earth.
-They recover the Point-of-View gun, though Trillian uses it on Zaphod to show him her resentment for his accidental destruction of the Earth.
-They are captured by unknown entities.
+The group escapes Vogsphere with Galactic Vice-president Questular Rontok and the Vogons in pursuit.
+The Heart of Gold arrives in Magrathea's orbit, triggering the planet's missile defense systems.
+Before they can strike, Arthur re-activates the improbability drive, which transforms the missiles into a bowl of petunias and a whale, allowing the Heart of Gold to land safely.
+Zaphod, Ford, and Trillian enter a portal leading to Deep Thought; however, Arthur and Marvin are stranded outside.
+Zaphod's party learns from Deep Thought that, after coming up with the Answer "42", Deep Thought's creators had it design another computer to come up with the Question: Earth.
+The group recovers the Point-of-View gun, and Trillian uses it on Zaphod to show him her resentment for his accidental destruction of the Earth.
+They are then captured by unknown entities.

-Meanwhile, on Magrathea, Arthur is met by Slartibartfast, one of the planet builders.
-Slartibartfast takes Arthur to a pocket dimension inside the planet where he shows that a new version of Earth is near completion.
-Slartibartfast takes Arthur to his recreated home, where inside, the others are enjoying a feast provided by the pan-dimensional beings who commissioned Arthur's original Earth, and who resembles a pair of mice.
-With Arthur, who was on Earth up until the last minutes, the mice think they can discover the Question by removing his brain.
-Arthur manages to escape and crush the mice under a teapot; they disappear without a trace.
+Meanwhile, on Magrathea, Arthur is met by Slartibartfast, a planet builder.
+Slartibartfast takes Arthur to a pocket dimension, where he shows that a new version of Earth is near completion.
+Slartibartfast takes Arthur to his recreated home.
+Inside, the others are enjoying a feast provided by the mice: hyper-intelligent, pan-dimensional beings who created Deep Thought and commissioned the original Earth.
+With Arthur, who was on Earth up until its last minutes, the mice surmise that they can discover the Question by removing his brain.
+Arthur manages to escape and crush the mice under a teapot.

-Suddenly, Questular and the Vogons arrive outside the home and open fire.
-The group takes shelter in a caravan, but Marvin, left alone, uses the Point-of-View gun to make the entire Vogon force too depressed to continue fighting, making both of them to break down.
-The Vogons are taken away, while Zaphod reunites with Questular.
+Questular and the Vogons arrive outside the home and open fire; during the barrage, Marvin is shot.
+While Arthur and his companions take cover, Marvin reboots and uses the Point-of-View gun to force the Vogons into a crippling state of depression.
+The Vogons are taken away, and Zaphod reunites with Questular.
 Arthur decides to explore the galaxy with Ford and Trillian, allowing Slartibartfast to finalize the new Earth without him.
 The Heart of Gold crew decides to visit the Restaurant at the End of the Universe.